Skip to main content

 robot --loglevel debug --outputdir output examples/1/1.2/example_logging_on_error.robot

-contains more detailed error message from the NodeJs server side.
+It contains a more detailed error message from the NodeJS server side.

 1.2.2 Node side logging

-${OUTPUT_DIR}/playwright-log.txt is always created, by default it contains logging from NodeJS side from Browser library server.
-Setting loglevel in the Robot Framework side does not affect logging created in the playwright-log.txt file.
-More details can gathered by enabling Playwright logging, this is done in library import, with setting: enable_playwright_debug=True.
-Please note that enabling Playwright logging will log everything as plain text, including secrets.
+${OUTPUT_DIR}/playwright-log.txt is always created.
+By default, it contains logging from the NodeJS side of the Browser library server.
+Setting the log level on the Robot Framework side does not affect what is written to playwright-log.txt.
+More details can be gathered by enabling Playwright logging.
+This is done in the library import with the setting: enable_playwright_debug=True.
+Please note that enabling Playwright logging logs everything as plain text, including secrets.

-From the previous example open the ${OUTPUT_DIR}/playwright-log.txt and look at it.
+From the previous example, open ${OUTPUT_DIR}/playwright-log.txt and look at it.

-Edit the previous test and enable Playwright debug logs with enable_playwright_debug argument.
-Also enhance test to not fail and do more actions in the page.
+Edit the previous test and enable Playwright debug logs with the enable_playwright_debug argument.
+Also enhance the test so that it does not fail and performs more actions on the page.
 Then execute the test, open ${OUTPUT_DIR}/playwright-log.txt and look at it.
 Please remember that each test execution will overwrite the playwright-log.txt file.

 *** Settings ***